 Ringling does not mince words when he expresses his feelings about rural subdivision.

-“I think rural subdivisions look like a pimple on a fat boy’s butt,” he said mater of factly.
+“I think rural subdivisions look like a pimple on a fat boy’s butt,” he said matter of factly.
 “I mean, I grew up on a big grass ranch out in eastern Montana, and when you look at some of these early rural subdivisions, we just created rural slums.”

 The expansion of Bozeman is his prime example, noting that as a student at Montana State University, the fragmentation of agricultural ground bothered him, and is something that bothers many other Montanans.